-15) Follow the Hand in Procedure that is on the website to upload your applications in Office 365.
-The link to access this will be in Microsoft TEAMS Financial Awards(found in Office 365).
-This will be available for a period of time before the final deadline.
+15) Click on the HERE highlighted words beside the specific application.
+You will be directed to the Office 365 Forms page.
+This link will be available for a period of time before the final deadline.
 For the Internals you only need to upload ONE application into one folder.
 For the Externals you will need to upload one for EACH award that you are applying to.
 You will see a read response after a successful upload.

 16) There will be a practice upload link in Microsoft TEAMS that you can practice uploading a document prior to hand in day.

 17) Attend 2 or more Financial Award workshops in Dec or Jan.
 Specific dates will be in the announcements and in the my blueprint mail.

 18) See the other drop down links for the most common places students can access bursary’s and scholarships.
 Note the different deadlines.

 20) Look at each of the on-line scholarships.
 Submit your application for the Coast Capital on the on-line page.

 21) For the Schulich Leader Scholarship, The Cmolik Foundation Scholarship and the BC Excellence Award you will need a school nomination.
 Check in the announcements and TEAMS Financial Awards Files for deadlines for these nominations.

 22) Check your chosen university or college for the scholarships that they offer on their websites.